Allen T. Caperton

 Allen Taylor Caperton (November 21, 1810 – July 26, 1876) was an American politician who was a United States senator from the State of West Virginia in 1875–1876.
 He was a member of the Democratic Party.
-He had been in the Virginia House of Delegates and Virginia State Senate before the American Civil War.
+He had been in the Virginia House of Delegates and Virginia Senate before the American Civil War.
 During the Civil War, he was a Confederate States senator.

 Early life

-Caperton, son of Hugh Caperton and Jane Erskine, was born near Union, Monroe County, West Virginia (now West Virginia) on November 21, 1810.
+Allen Taylor Caperton was born on November 21, 1810, near Union, Monroe County, Virginia (now West Virginia), to Jane Erskine and Hugh Caperton.
 At the age of 14, he traveled by horseback to Huntsville, Alabama, to attend school.
 He later graduated from the University of Virginia at Charlottesville, then graduated from Yale College in 1832.
-He studied law in Staunton, Virginia, was admitted to the bar and practiced law.
-He was married to Harriett Echols.
+He studied law under Briscoe Baldwin in Staunton, Virginia, and was admitted to the bar.

 Political career

-Caperton was a member of the Virginia House of Delegates in 1841–1842.
+Caperton practiced law.
+He was a member of the Virginia House of Delegates from 1841 to 1842.
 He was elected a member of the Virginia Senate in 1844 and sat until 1848.
 He was a member of the Virginia House of Delegates again from 1857 to 1861.
-In 1850, he was a delegate to the State constitutional convention.
+In 1850, he was a delegate to the state constitutional convention.
 In 1861, he was a member of the Virginia Secession Convention.

 During the Civil War, he was elected by the legislature of Virginia to be a member of the Confederate States Senate in which he sat until 1865.

-After the war, he was the first ex-Confederate elected to the United States Senate, entering office as a Democrat from West Virginia, from March 4, 1875, until his death in Washington, D.C., on July 26, 1876.
+After the war, he was the first ex-Confederate elected to the United States Senate, entering office as a Democrat from West Virginia, from March 4, 1875, until his death.

+Caperton was director of the James River and Kanawha Canal.

+Personal life

+Caperton married Harriet Echols, sister of John Echols.
+They had five children, Lin, Lizzie, Mrs. William A. Gordon, Mary and Allen T. Jr. His daughter Lin married James French Patton and later married judge Edward Franklin Bingham.

+Caperton died of heart disease at his room on I Street NW in Washington, D.C., on July 26, 1876.
 He was interred in Green Hill Cemetery in Union, West Virginia.